Portrait of Rauf Aliev

 Requirement 1.
 End-to-end.

 I needed a tool capable of testing all these distributed APIs in a coordinated manner.
-I needed to create a test product (via Microservice 3), then check if Microservice B returned this product in the results of the product search API.
-Also, I wanted to create a product via a service located higher in the hierarchy (Microservice C), then check again if Microservice B returned this product again.
+I needed to create a test product via Microservice 3, then check if Microservice B returned this product in the results of the product search API.
+Also, I wanted to create a product via a service located higher in the hierarchy, Microservice C, and then check again if Microservice B returned this product.
 If at least one of these tests fails, it indicates that a corresponding flow is broken.
-If a product is pushed to C and does not appear in B, it indicates that some of the three services (B, C, or 3) are having problems.
+If a product is pushed to C and does not appear in B, it indicates that one of the three services, B, C, or 3, is having problems.
 If a product was pushed to 3 and it doesn’t appear in B, the issue is very likely in Microservice C.

 Requirement 2.
 JSON Templating 1.

-Our microservices may have similar-looking data structures in the request and response JSONs, so I wanted to avoid duplicate code to make the dataset error-prone.
+Our microservices may have similar-looking data structures in the request and response JSONs, so I wanted to avoid duplicate code and make the dataset less error-prone.
 The simplest solution is a template language for JSON.
-JSON doesn’t have any mechanism to reference/include JSON in other files, and all attempts to invent it were not successful.
+JSON doesn’t have any mechanism to reference or include JSON in other files, and all attempts to invent one were not successful.
 It was always ugly and hard to maintain.

 Requirement 3.
 JSON Templating 2.

 We needed to compare the actual response with the expected response.
-However, byte-to-byte comparison was not the option for us.
-If we compare JSONs, we should compare structures; formatting should not be important while the JSON is valid.
-Even the order of the JSON attributes at any level should not be important, just their paths from the root element.
-In some cases, the order of the array items should be ignored.
-Including the case when such array items are non-uniform JSON structures having their own arrays and nested levels.
+However, byte-to-byte comparison was not an option for us.
+If we compare JSONs, we should compare structures; formatting should not be important as long as the JSON is valid.
+Even the order of the JSON attributes at any level should not be important, only their paths from the root element.
+In some cases, the order of the array items should be ignored, including the case when such array items are non-uniform JSON structures with their own arrays and nested levels.
 We call it “smart compare”.

-The tools should be a console app and support MacOS (Bash), Linux (Bash), and Windows (Powershell).
+The tool should be a console app and support MacOS (Bash), Linux (Bash), and Windows (PowerShell).

 Key concepts